aisamanra/matzo/README.md

 puts letter letter;
 ```

-The other is to use `fix` as a standalone statement, which modifies a definition in-scope by fixing it.
+The other way is to use `fix` as a standalone statement, which modifies a definition in-scope by fixing it.

 ```
 letter ::= a b;